-Credit unions – Credit unions offer unsecured loans for bad credit with less stringent lending guidelines and you may get a lower interest rate.
-The only issue is, you’ll likely need to apply in person and you may have to wait longer to get the funds once you’re approved.
+Credit unions – Some credit unions offer unsecured loans for bad credit with less stringent lending guidelines, and you may get a lower interest rate.
+The only issue is, you’ll likely need to apply in person, and you may have to wait longer to get the funds once you’re approved.

-Get a co-signer – Some lenders allow you to add a second borrower to the application to include their credit and income to improve your chances of approval.
-The installment loan will also appear on their credit report, however, so any late payments or delinquencies affect them as well.
+Get a cosigner – Some personal loan lenders allow you to add a second borrower to the application.
+This is so you can include their credit and income to improve your chances of approval.
+The installment loan will also appear on their credit report.
+So, any late payments or delinquencies affect them as well.

 Home equity loans – If you have equity in your home, you may also want to consider a home equity loan.